Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are several variations of the ECG test:

-Some arrhythmias may be present but cause few, if any, problems.
-In this case, the doctor may elect not to treat the arrhythmia.
-However, when the arrhythmia causes symptoms, there are several different options for treatment.
-The doctor will choose an arrhythmia treatment based on the type of arrhythmia, the severity of symptoms being experienced, and the presence of other conditions (such as, diabetes, kidney failure, or heart failure) which can affect the course of the treatment.
+Some arrhythmias may cause few, if any, problems.
+In this case, you may not need treatment.
+When the arrhythmia causes symptoms, you have several different choices for treatment.
+Your healthcare provider will choose a treatment based on the type of arrhythmia you have, how severe your symptoms are, and whether you have other conditions such as diabetes, kidney failure, or heart failure.
+These can affect the course of the treatment.

 Some treatments for arrhythmias include:

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR